-However, these days I use PayHip to sell my eBooks, mainly because their fees are extremely low, and they take care of the EU VAT for me which is a massive plus point.
+However, these days I prefer to use PayHip to sell my eBooks, mainly because their fees are extremely low, and they take care of the EU VAT for me.

 Check out this post I wrote with information on where to sell your eBooks online.

-Well, if this isn’t your first eBook, think about the last eBook you wrote.
+Well, if this isn’t your first eBook, think about the last eBook you wrote and tried to sell.

-Ask yourself, how well, or not so well, was it received by your audience, and what sales did you make?
+Ask yourself, how well, or not so well, was your last eBook received by your audience, and what sales did you make?

-One of the things I love about using Payhip to sell my eBooks on is the simple, but useful, conversion reports you can generate.
+One of the things I love about using Payhip is the simple, but useful, conversion reports it creates for you.

 The trust factor is something you have to consider when pricing your eBook too.

 If you believe your audience trust you enough to pay you for your content, then keep that in mind when costing up your eBook.